5 Best Techno Clubs in Paris

 I’m sure you’ve heard of the Moulin Rouge, Paris’ most famous cabaret since 1889.
 But did you know that today it doubles as a nightclub?
 Just next door to where the cancan dance was invented, there is now a popular spot for techno music.

 Unlike the traditional Moulin Rouge cabaret, this nightclub is a four-story building that hosts contemporary DJs and a lively audience.
 Each floor has a different interior, ranging from club spaces to a terrace bar and a rooftop space.
-The main room is the largest, called Le Central, and featuring popular DJs in concert.
+The main room is the largest, called Le Central, and features popular DJs in concert.

 The Chaufferie is located in the former boiler room and is another space for partying with friends.
 There is also a champagne bar where you can enjoy drinks throughout the night.